chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE/pull_request_template_documentation.md

 ### Description

 <!-- Explain the content of this documentation
-       It is related to Lethe documentation (simulation parameters or theory guide) or in-code documentation? -->
+       Is it related to Lethe documentation (simulation parameters or theory guide) or in-code documentation? -->

 ### Miscellaneous (will be removed when merged)